 The Tyne Valley Railway is one of the world's earliest passenger railways, which started to run in 1836.
 It is also famous for selling the world's first train ticket at Brampton Station in that very same year.
 There is much to explore; the route is full of history and heritage with varied scenery.
 For other attractions and ideas of places to visit click here.

 Depending on which area of the Wall you're travelling to, your journey time from London is approximately 3.5 hours.
-East Coast high-speed trains arrive into Newcastle from London, York, Edinburgh and other east coast stations.
-West Coast high-speed services arrive into Carlisle from London, as well as from Manchester, Glasgow and other west coast stations.
+High-speed trains on the east coast mainline arrive into Newcastle from London, York, Edinburgh and other east coast stations.
+West Coast high-speed services arrive into Carlisle from London, as well as from Manchester, Glasgow and other stations throughout the country.

 Cross Country operates high-speed services between Newcastle and Scotland, South West England, Birmingham, Sheffield and Leeds.

 Inter-regional Trans-Pennine services run frequently to Newcastle from Liverpool, Manchester, West Yorkshire and York.
-Alternatively, travel from Leeds along the dramatic Settle-Carlisle line through the Yorkshire Dales National Park to Carlisle, and connect to trains along the Hadrian’s Wall Country Line.
+Alternatively, travel from Leeds along the dramatic Settle-Carlisle line through the Yorkshire Dales National Park to Carlisle, and connect to trains along the Tyne Valley Line.